flub78/multitenant/README.md

 A jenkins server is in charge of the static analysis of the code and provide quality indicators.

+### Continuous deployment

+Not yet, but it is on the agenda.

 ## Sources, references and inspiration